ubc-library-rc/gis-spatial-stories/content/static-maps.md

 ----

 ## Reference Maps
 What are reference maps?
 When is it useful?
+Reference maps are useful for providing spatial context, such as identifying the location of a city or region of interest.
 Resources --> you can use GIS but also google maps and some other options.
 (Should I put resources and evaluation breakdown here or under the Assembling resources page??)

 ### Resources for making static reference maps